Some people believe just because they exercise, they don’t have to watch what they eat. But this couldn’t be further from the truth.

 The bottom line is, you need to provide your body with what it needs to recover from exercise in your post-workout meal.

-This section will briefly discuss how each macronutrient—protein, carbs, and fat—plays an important role in your post workout meal and recovery.
+This section will briefly discuss each macronutrient—protein, carbs, and fat.
+And more importantly, how it plays an important role in your post-workout meal and recovery.

 Protein To Repair and Build Muscle